 Double check everything

 You wouldn’t show up to an in-person interview 10-15 minutes late, would you?
-Being on time is just as important for a virtual interview as is in person.
+Being on time is just as important for a virtual interview as it is in person.
 Showing up late looks unprofessional, which won’t help you score points with the person interviewing you.

 First, double-check your internet connection to ensure it’s stable before the interview.
 Run a speed test, just to be sure.
-Try the FCC’s new speed test to be sure your internet is working fast enough to support your interview, whatever platform it may be on.
+Try the FCC’s speed test to be sure your internet is working fast enough to support your interview, whatever platform it may be on.

 Second, double-check you have the software needed to run the interview.
 If your remote interview is over Zoom, you’ll need to download the software first.
 Don’t wait until 10 minutes before your interview!
 Be sure you know how to use Zoom, or you may end up like this poor guy in this famous Zoom mishap.

 Finally, ensure all your equipment is working.
 Make sure your laptop is charged or plugged in before you start the meeting.
-Do a microphone check and video cam check to make sure everything is running smoothly, so there won’t be any hiccups during the meeting.
+Do a microphone check and video cam check to make sure everything is running smoothly, so there won’t be any hiccups during the session.

 Don’t assume your call is audio-only and dress accordingly